percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 pg_tde_change_key_provider <dbOid> <providerType> ... details ...
 ```

+!!! note
-Note that since this tool is expected to be offline, it bypasses all permission checks!
+    Since this tool is expected to be offline, it bypasses all permission checks.
 This is also the reason why it requires a `dbOid` instead of a name, as it has no way to process the catalog and look up names.

+    This tool does not validate any parameters.

 ### Delete providers

-Providers can be deleted by using the
+Providers can be deleted by using the following functions:

 ```sql
 pg_tde_delete_database_key_provider(provider_name)
 pg_tde_delete_global_key_provider(provider_name)
 ```

-functions.

 For database specific providers, the function first checks if the provider is used or not, and the provider is only deleted if it's not used.

 For global providers, the function checks if the provider is used anywhere, WAL or any specific database, and returns an error if it is.

-This somewhat goes against the principle that `pg_tde` should not interact with other databases than the one the user is connected to, but on the other hand, it only does this lookup in the internal `pg_tde` metadata, not in Postgres catalogs, so it is a gray zone.
-Making this check makes more sense than potentially making some databases inaccessible.

 ### List/query providers